stelliant/microservices-demo/README.md

 You may find it easier to view the different applications by running them from a command line since you can place the three windows side-by-side and watch their log output

-For convenience we are building a 'fat' executble jar whose start-class (main method entry-point) is defined to be in the class `io.pivotal.microservices.services.Main`.
+For convenience we are building a 'fat' executble jar whose start-class (main method entry-point) is defined to be in the class `io.pivotal.microservices.Main`.
 This application expects a single command-line argument that tells it to run as any of our three servers.

 ```
 java -jar target/microservices-demo-2.0.0.RELEASE.jar registration|accounts|web